HAVE AN ENROLLMENT NEED? SHOP OUR PLANS

 Emergency prescription supply

-For non-formulary drugs removed from the formulary during the previous 90 days, you have the right to request an emergency 72-hour prescription supply.
-To request a 72-hour emergency prescription supply please call the customer service number on the back of your ID card.
+For non-formulary drugs removed from the formulary during previous 90 days, you have the right to request an emergency 72-hour prescription supply.
+To request a 72-hour emergency prescription supply please call the customer service number on the back of your member identification card.

 Notification of formulary changes